Towards Browser Controls to Protect Cookies from Malicious Extensions: On the Extent of Extension Threats

 We parsed each extension's manifest for three attributes.
 First, we obtained the manifest version from the \texttt{manifest\_version} tag.
 Next, we checked the \texttt{permissions} entry to find if the extension used any of the three APIs discussed in Section \ref{sec:case_study}.
 Finally, we searched the manifest for the strings ``$<$all\_urls$>$'', ``*://*/*'', ``https://*/*'', and ``http://*/*''.
 These strings allow an extension to access every page (first two strings), all HTTPS pages, and all HTTP pages in the browser, respectively \cite{chrome_ext_host_2012}.
-As these host permissions can appear in various places, their presence indicates that at least a portion of the extension has this access.
+While the \texttt{host\_permissions} key lists the sites an extension interacts with, the entry is optional \cite{chrome_host_permissons, mdn_host_permissions}. \texttt{DeclarativeNetRequest} and content scripts can specify hosts within their own manifest entries.
+Thus an extension without a \texttt{host\_permissions} entry may still have access to cookies.
+For this reason, we search the whole manifest for the above strings rather than just the \texttt{host\_permissions} entry.
+Detecting these host permissions in an extension indicates that at least a portion of it has this access.
 Similarly, not all extensions with ``$<$all\_urls$>$'' behavior use this tag.
-Due to this, we treat ``$<$all\_urls$>$'', ``*://*/*'', and the combination of ``https://*/*'' and ``http://*/*'' as equivalent.
+As such, we treat ``$<$all\_urls$>$'', ``*://*/*'', and the combination of ``https://*/*'' and ``http://*/*'' as equivalent.
 Table \ref{tab:raw_permsission} summarizes our results.
 We also calculate the number of users affected by each API as reported by each extension store (depicted in Table \ref{tab:users}).

 We found that 59.9\% of extensions are written using manifest V2.
 However, V2 extensions are much more prevalent in Firefox accounting for 92.8\% of all Firefox extensions.
 Chrome extensions are more evenly split with 49.5\% still using the V2 format.
-This disparity is likely due to Chrome's plan to deprecate the V2 format in 2025 \cite{Li_2023} whereas Firefox will continue to support both versions \cite{Sullivan_2024}.
+This disparity is likely due to Chrome's (at the time of testing proposed and now deployed) deprecation of the V2 format \cite{Li_2023} whereas Firefox will continue to support both versions \cite{Sullivan_2024}.

-For host permissions, we found that 35.2\% of the extensions analyzed define broad host permission.
+For host permissions, we found that 35.2\% of extensions analyzed define broad host permissions.
 Unlike manifest versioning, this ratio is consistent across Firefox (35.6\%) and Chrome (35.3\%).
 Nearly all of these extensions have the ``$<$all\_urls$>$'' behavior.
 This accounts for 34.2\%, 35\%, and 33.9\% of all, Firefox, and Chrome extensions, respectively.
 0.2\% of extensions declared permission for all HTTP sites only and 1\% declared permission for all HTTPS sites alone.